 Step 3: Connect

-Use the websites or social media presence of policymakers and candidates to identify ways to connect with them—do they have town halls or public events coming up where you could ask them questions?
-Do they have office hours to have calls or meetings with their constituents?
+Use the websites or social media presence of policymakers to identify ways to connect with them—do they have a virtual town hall coming up where you could ask them questions?
+Do they have office hours to have calls or online meetings with their constituents?

 Step 4: Prepare